cryptoTNM/cdashboard/README.md

 ## Configure it

 To configure the Dashboard we need to open the config.json.
-With this install you get an example config.json which you need to change based on your own parameters.
+With this install you get an example config.json ("config git.json") which you need to copy and change with your own parameters and coin basic information.

+Note: Never fill in your private keys, the dashboard doesn't need these, we only work with public addresses!!!

-Explanation of the parameters:
+The parameters:
-- cryptodashboard_file_version: internal check if version is correct
+- cryptodashboard_file_version: internal check if version is correct for updates
 - crunch_history: true or false; currently not functioning yet!
-- logfile: the file where all coin info is stored and added to; default "cdashboard.json"; you can change this name the way you like
+- logfile: the file where all coin info is stored and added; default "cdashboard.json"; you can change the logile name the way you like (handy for setting up multiple config files with multiple log files, using one script)
 - coins: section where the coin info is represented
    - identifier: coin identifier,
       - coin: coin name